symalik/Eureka/capstone.md

 - Create a frontend with React.js
 - Search Feature
-- Ability to upload images
+- Ability to add additional card catolog item to the database

 <br>